Lim-Sangho/auto-vectorise-ppl.public/README.md

 This is achieved through speculative vectorisation and fixed-point checking in our algorithm.

-Our method uses the `@vec.vectorize` decorator and the `vec.range` constructor to parallelise loops while preserving their original sequential semantics.
+Our method uses the `@vec.vectorize` decorator and the `vec.range` constructor to parallelise loops while preserving their original structures.
 It also introduces an additional argument `s` (of type `vec.State`) for managing variable reads and writes, and an `Index` operator for `NaN`-mask-based indexing.
+By applying the `@vec.vectorize` decorator, the signature of `model_ours` remains the same as the original model, because this decorator is configured to ignore the first argument `s`, when the function is called.
 These additions are orthogonal to the model structure and independent of tensor shapes or dimensionality, allowing users to avoid manual tensor manipulations.